Ajaxy/tinyspec/README.md

     "docs": "tinyspec -h -o ../docs/"
   }
 ```
-* Execute the `npm run docs` command and check out your GitHub static website.
+* Execute the `npm run docs` command, commits and push changes and check out your GitHub static website.

 For more information about GitHub Pages, [see this article](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/).

 ### Using With Asciidoctor
 Check out [this repo](https://github.com/Ajaxy/openapi-asciidoctor) to produce even more beautiful HTML (and PDF) output.

 ## Contributing
 Contributions and feedback are always welcome.
 If you have an idea on how to make tinyspec better, feel free to create an issue and/or pull request.